 We met the turnover threshold applicable under section 54 of the Modern Slavery Act 2015 in the period covered by this statement.

-We are a distributor of LPG in the energy sector.
+We are a distributor of LPG and LNG in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
 More information on our business is available at www.flogas.co.uk.

 We are a part of the DCC Group.
 DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
 Its headquarters are in Dublin, Ireland.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

-DCC currently has operations in 17 countries and employs over 12,000 people.
-Additional information on the Group is available at:
+DCC currently has operations in 20 countries and employs over 13,000 people.
+Additional information on the Group is available at www.dcc.ie.

-Our business is organised into one business units: Flogas Britain Limited.
-Flogas is a distributor of liquid petroleum gas (propane and butane) to householders and industrial businesses across the UK.
-We also supply liquid natural gas and aerosol to industrial businesses as well as medical gases and devices to the healthcare industry.
+Our business is organised as one business unit, Flogas Britain Limited.
+Flogas is a distributor of liquid petroleum gas (propane and butane) to householders, commercial and industrial businesses across the UK.
+We also supply liquid natural gas and aerosol to industrial businesses.

 The large majority of the products we use are sourced from reputable suppliers who are based in the UK and the European Union.
-We also source a limited number of products from South America.
+We also source a limited number of products from South America, South East Asia and China.

 The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.